telboy007/donjon_to_homebrewery/README.md

 1. D&D 4e
 1. D&D 5e

-NOTE: don't forget to grab the map from donjon as well as the json! :)
+NOTE: don't forget to grab both maps (gm and player) from donjon as well as the json! :)

 To use:
 1. Clone repo